-To determine whether necessary 3TGs in products originated in Conflict-Affected and High-Risk Areas, Corsair retained a thirdparty service provider, Assent Compliance (hereafter, "Assent"), to assist us in conducting our Reasonable Country of Origin Inquiry (RCOI) per the OECD Guidance, as well as reviewing the supply chain and identifying risks.
+To determine whether necessary 3TGs in products originated in Conflict-Affected and High-Risk Areas, Corsair retained a third-party service provider, Assent Compliance (hereafter, "Assent"), to assist us in conducting our Reasonable Country of Origin Inquiry (RCOI) per the OECD Guidance, as well as reviewing the supply chain and identifying risks.

-Corsair's Conflict Minerals compliance team, working with Procurement, made an internal assessment of company suppliers to determine all parts from direct suppliers with a possibility of 3TGs being present.
-This list of 121 direct suppliers became the "inscope" supplier list, those suppliers providing parts with a possibility of 3TGs.
-This supplier list reflects an increase of 56 suppliers from 2021.
-From the data submitted by our suppliers over the course of our 2022 reporting year in the form of CMRTs, our reasonable country-of-origin inquiry (RCOI) has determined the geographic sources of the raw minerals of tin, tantalum, tungsten and gold (3TGs) for 97.28% of all the smelters identified in our supply chain.
+Corsair's Conflict Minerals compliance team, working with Procurement, made an internal assessment of company suppliers to determine all parts from direct suppliers with a potential of 3TGs being present.
+This list of 55 direct suppliers became the "inscope" supplier list, those suppliers providing parts with a potential of 3TGs.
+From the data submitted by our suppliers over the course of our 2023 reporting year in the form of CMRTs, our reasonable country-of-origin inquiry (RCOI) has determined the geographic sources of the raw minerals of tin, tantalum, tungsten, and gold (3TGs) for 98.96% of all the smelters identified (286 of 289) in our supply chain.
 This will assist Corsair in our efforts to obtain upstream supply chain transparency and commit to responsible sourcing initiatives.

-Corsair provided the in-scope supplier list and parts associated with the in-scope suppliers to Assent for upload to the online supplier surveying platform, known as the "Assent Compliance Manager", or ACM.
+Corsair provided the in-scope supplier list and parts associated with the in-scope suppliers to Assent for upload to the online supplier surveying platform, known as the "Assent Compliance Manager, or ACM.

-To trace materials, and demonstrate transparency from our supply chain, Corsair utilized the Conflict Minerals Reporting Template (CMRT) Version 6.22 to conduct a survey of all in-scope suppliers.
+To trace materials, and demonstrate transparency from our supply chain, Corsair utilized the Conflict Minerals Reporting Template (CMRT) Version 6.31 to conduct a survey of all in-scope suppliers.